speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 4. **Compare** - Is the output wrong, or is the CHECK pattern wrong?
 5. **Fix whichever is wrong**

-Most CHECK failures aren't bugs—they're patterns that were too strict.
+Most CHECK failures aren't bugs, they're patterns that were too strict.
 Learning to write resilient patterns is an art.

 ### Example: Testing Loop Unrolling